QTabGAN: A Hybrid Quantum-Classical GAN for Tabular Data Synthesis: Experimental Analysis

 The bar graph presented in Figure~\ref{fig:subfig3.} presents the Correlation Difference scores for the regression datasets.
 QTabGAN achieves the lowest correlation difference of 0.22, indicating that it effectively preserves the relationships between features.
 In comparison, CTAB-GAN+ and CTAB-GAN show higher deviations of 0.65 and 1.23, respectively.
 Compared to these two models, QTabGAN outperforms CTAB-GAN+ by approximately 66.15\% and CTAB-GAN by approximately 82.11\%.

 We also compare QTabGAN with the TabularQGAN model using statistical similarity metrics across both classification and regression datasets.
-To maintain a fair comparison in terms of statistical similarity, we evaluate similarity scores on the same features used by the TabularQGAN model for all the datasets.
-Table~\ref{tab:comparison_metrics} compares the statistical similarity between real and synthetic data generated by QTabGAN and TabularQGAN across both classification and regression datasets.
+For the statistical similarity metrics evaluation, both QTabGAN and TabularQGAN are assessed using the same subset of features to ensure a fair and consistent comparison, since these metrics are inherently feature-dependent.
+The comparative results for both classification and regression datasets are summarized in Table~\ref {tab:comparison_metrics}.
 Lower values indicate better alignment with the real data distributions.

 For classification datasets, QTabGAN achieves a much lower average JSD of 0.05 compared to 0.20 for TabularQGAN.
 This corresponds to a 75\% reduction in the difference between real and synthetic data distributions, indicating that QTabGAN more accurately captures the marginal feature distributions of the real data.